jgpestana/software-bounty-program/bounties/Art_Platform.md

 ### Art Platform
 ​
-### New Android App: Fan song wallet.
-This **Wallet** will allow the fan to review a list of artist connected to the fan that have an active account in **Tokenly**.
-Also, it must show available songs on the local storage device and display songs purchased through **Tokenly**.

 ### New Android Sub-App: Music Player.
-This will be an sub app that plays a song obtained through the TKY platform..
+This sub app must show available songs on the local storage device purchased through **Tokenly** site and play these songs.
 ​
 ### New Android Sub-App: Artist Community
 This sub app will provide a list of Artists Actors registered on the platform and the functionality to connect a Fermat actor with any of the artist displayed in the list.